 - LU-1.1.
-Engage in a community visioning process for the Beach Center, focusing on a vision for its public spaces, pedestrian-friendly uses, and commercial redevelopment.
-This effort can help build community consensus on how to balance the economic needs of the area with the potential environmental impacts of redevelopment.
+Engage in a community visioning process for the Beach Center to help build community consensus on how to balance the economic needs of the area with the potential environmental impacts of redevelopment.
 The process should include developing a clear vision of what is realistic under environmental protection regulations. - LU-1.2.
-Examine existing zoning regulations to ensure that they are consistent with the Wetlands Protection Act, floodplain regulations, and the community vision for the Beach Center.
+Examine existing zoning regulations to ensure that they are consistent with the community vision for the Beach Center.